fredericaltorres/Jint.Ex/README.md

 * Abililty to build true C# asynchronous API interacting with JavaScript code
 * Ability to call setTimeout() and setInterval()

-Regarding the execution of JavaScript code, only one piece of JavaScript will be executed at the same time.
-Jint.Ex implement the concept of Event Loop, to execute script and callback function.
+Jint.Ex implement the concept of Event Loop, to execute scripts and callback functions.
+Only JavaScript script or callback is executed at a specific moment.

 ## Features